Energy-Efficient and Real-Time Sensing for Federated Continual Learning via Sample-Driven Control: Conclusion

 \section{Conclusion}

-In this paper, we have introduced a novel FL framework called SCFL and carried out the mathematical proof of the convergence analysis on the test set with arbitrary aspects.
+In this paper, we have introduced a novel FCL framework called SCFL and provided the mathematical proof of the convergence analysis on the test set with arbitrary aspects.
 Our focus is on analyzing the data sampling characteristics in RTS distributed systems.
-By considering the impact of sampling delay between consecutive data samples on AI learning efficiency, our proposed SCFL ensures energy efficiency in the FL system while maintaining high performance on the test dataset.
+By considering the impact of sampling delay between consecutive data samples on AI learning efficiency, our proposed SCFL ensures energy efficiency in the FCL system while maintaining high performance on the test dataset.
 Notably, our research contributes significantly by being the first to propose a convergence analysis on the test dataset.
-This pioneering work lays a strong foundation for future research in optimizing FL networks.
-Specifically, it opens avenues to explore the relationship between data-related features, such as the number of training data and data relevance among distributed devices, and the FL convergence via the generalization gap.
+This pioneering work lays a strong foundation for future research in optimizing FCL networks.
+Specifically, it opens avenues to explore the relationship between data-related features, such as the number of training data and data relevance among distributed devices, and the FCL convergence via the generalization gap. {One primary limitation of the proposed method lies in the accuracy of the generalization gap approximation, which is influenced by the sampling time.
+Consequently, deriving a tighter bound for this approximation could lead to more effective resource allocation algorithms.
+Future research can build upon the utilization of the generalization gap to better connect device-specific data characteristics with the convergence behavior of federated learning, thereby enhancing the practicality of resource allocation strategies.}